studsio/core/doc/AboutStuds.md

 Studs replaces the standard `/sbin/init` with a custom [faninit][faninit] binary that boots directly into the JVM and starts the Fantom Application.
-By skipping general initialization, and only brining up the required sub-systems, Studs applications can boot in seconds.
+By skipping general initialization, and only bringing up the required sub-systems, Studs applications can boot in seconds.

 ### Framework